-Anyone who wants to undertake the rescue and/or release of wildlife should must follow advice relating to minimising the risk of COVID-19.
-Particularly people who may be in a high-risk category.
+Anyone who wants to undertake the rescue and/or release of wildlife must follow Public Health advice relating to minimising the risk of COVID-19.

 Can I continue to rescue or release wildlife?

 - has been in close contact with someone who has tested positive for COVID-19

 is not allowed to rescue or release wildlife.

 If you are not in these categories then the rescue, rehabilitation and release of wildlife is, at this time, permitted, provided appropriate hygiene and physical distancing measures are put in place, including maintaining a distance of two square metres per person if working indoors.

 Wildlife rescuers and wildlife rehabilitators must continue to follow all government directives related to physical distancing and hygiene practices.

 Carers should also note: